amrithub/car_market_space/README.md

 Heroku is used for the deployment of the application.
 #### **d.
 Github**
 Github is used for stroing the codes as a backup as well as deployment via Heroku.

-This application uses Stripe for payment gateway.
-When a user is logged in and wants to [urchase a car of his/her choice, payment can be made via Stripe and the user is required to have all the credit/debit card details in order to make the payment and purchase the desired car.
-Any guest users are not capable of buying the listed car despite being able to view the car.

 ## **projects models in terms of the relationships (active record associations) they have with each other**